zhong-yy/GraSphInv/README.md

 # Specify whether mkl library will be used.
 THe value should be TRUE or FALSE
 set(USE_MKL TRUE)
 ```

-(2) Type "mkdir build" to create a "build" folder

-(3) "cd build" and type cmake ..

-(4) Type make

-(5) [Optional] add `GraSphInv/build` directory to the environmental variable `PATH` so that you don't need to copy the program files to your working directories.

 ## 2 Usage